 Connecting to the MySBfiles Server from a Mac

 1. Connect to an on-campus network.
-If you are off-campus or you are not on a campus network like Wolfienet Secure, sign into the University's Work at Home virtual private network (for best results, after you sign in, leave the browser minimized while you work)
+If you are off-campus, or if you are not on a campus network like Wolfienet Secure, sign into the University's Work at Home virtual private network (for best results, after you sign in, leave the browser minimized while you work)

 2. In Finder, click on Go and then Connect to Server